-The Gauss-Legendre case is a particularly important one and, in fact, it is costumary to use the expression ``Gauss quadrature" to refer to this method alone.
+The Gauss--Legendre case is a particularly important one and, in fact, it is customary to use the expression ``Gauss quadrature" to refer to this method alone.
 Because $x_k=-x_{n-k+1}$ ($-1<x_1<...<x_n<1$) and $w_k=w_{n-k+1}$ we only need to compute the non-negative nodes and its corresponding weights.

-For Gauss-Legendre quadrature, the Bessel-type expansions of Legendre polynomials \cite{Szego:1934:UEA} enable explicit asymptotic expressions for nodes and weights, as in \cite{Bogaert:2014:IFC}.
-The chebfun package {\bf legpts} \cite{Driscoll:2013:chebfun} follows this approach for $n>100$.
+For Gauss--Legendre quadrature, the Bessel-type expansions of Legendre polynomials \cite{Szego:1934:UEA} enable explicit asymptotic expressions for nodes and weights, as in \cite{Bogaert:2014:IFC}.
+The Chebfun package {\bf legpts} \cite{Driscoll:2013:chebfun} follows this approach for $n>100$.
 We also use Bogaert’s expansions, but only for a fixed number of nodes and weights: for $n>80$, the 35 largest positive nodes and corresponding weights $ w_i $ are computed using Bogaert’s formulas, while expansions in elementary functions are considered for the rest.
-For $n\le 80$, we use a look-up table storing precomputed nodes and weights with full double precision ($16$ significant digits), generated using the arbitrary accuracy implementation for Gauss-Gegenbauer quadrature based on the iterative method described in \cite{Gil:2021:FAR}, which is provided in the software package accompanying this paper.
+For $n\le 80$, we use a look-up table storing precomputed nodes and weights with full double precision ($16$ significant digits), generated using the arbitrary accuracy implementation for Gauss--Gegenbauer quadrature based on the iterative method described in \cite{Gil:2021:FAR}, which is provided in the software package accompanying this paper.